 - Find our must-have baby sleep products (0-6 months) HERE.

 3. Work on the Timing of Sleep

 Overstimulation is a big cause of disrupted sleep or troubles calming your baby to help them to sleep.
-Throughout the first 3-4 months, you don’t have to stress about setting up a consistent schedule quite yet because their body isn’t completely ready for that until 4 months.
-Instead, use their cues and healthy awake times to help your baby stay rested and not get overtired.
+Throughout the first 3-4 months, you don’t have to stress about setting up a consistent schedule quite yet because their body isn’t ready for that until 4 months.
+Instead, use their cues and healthy awake windows to help your baby stay rested and not get overtired.

 - If your baby is showing they are tired, then try and help them to sleep right away.
 It is better to try and catch them before these strong tired signs if you can.
 For example, some families notice that their baby shows strong tired signs at the 1-hour mark.
-So at the 45-minute mark, start your routine, and this can make it easier for them to drift off.
+So at the 45-minute mark, start your routine, which can make it easier for them to drift off.

 - If your baby takes short naps (under 60 minutes) but doesn’t show a lot of tired signs, then you can use the method “duration of last sleep” to determine their next sleeping period.
 This is ONLY if they sleep for under 60 minutes.
-So whatever the duration they slept for will be how long they will be awake before the next little nap.
+So whatever the duration they slept for, will be how long they will be awake before the next little nap.
 For example, if baby slept for 45 minutes, I would aim to have baby be asleep again in 45 minutes.
-This can actually keep them from getting overtired and encourage longer naps!
+This can keep them from getting overtired and encourage longer naps!